Your Starting Point for Graduate Study

 International applicants are also required to submit the below materials:

-- Transcript evaluation: International transcripts must be evaluated by a National Association of Credential Evaluation Services (NACES) member, such as WES, IEE, or SpanTran.
+- Transcript evaluation: All foreign transcripts must be evaluated by a National Association of Credential Evaluation Services (NACES) member, such as WES, IEE, or SpanTran.
 If the transcript is written in English, a course-by-course evaluation is still required, as grading systems vary from country to country.
-Visit NACES for a complete list of members.

-- Students who are non-native speakers of the English language are required to submit scores from one of the following English-proficiency tests.
+- Master of Science in Computer Science and master's level engineering program applicants who are non-native speakers of the English language are required to submit scores from one of the following English-proficiency tests.
 Countries that are considered native English speaking can be found here.